andrewpethel/ai-docstring-generator/README.md

 ---

 **Note**: This is a hackathon project from 2025.
 It requires an Azure OpenAI subscription for full functionality.
-The extension will use mock responses if no API credentials are configured.
+The extension will use mock responses if no API credentials are configured (for local/test use only).